ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_cvdp.rst

 -----------------------

 The recipe can be run with several model data sets and ensembles, but probably not with more than one observation data set.
+Multi-model mean statistics are to be included for this recipe.
+Right now the Multi-model mean fails.

 Variables
 ---------